markkes/markedup/README.md

 1. Clone this repository to you local machine
 2. `gridsome develop` to start a local dev server at `http://localhost:8080`
-3. `gridsome build` to buidl the static files
+3. `gridsome build` to build the static files
-4. Happy coding :tada:
+4. Yey! :tada:

 ## Built with